 The Council of Experts on the Stewardship Code, established by the Japanese Financial Services Agency, published "Japan's Stewardship Code".
 This Code is not a law or a legally binding regulation, but many institutional investors have accepted it and make disclosure in accordance with it.
 Under the Code, institutional investors should have a clear policy on voting and publicly disclose the same.
-Additionally, under the Code, institutional investors are expected to disclose voting records for each investee company on an individual agenda item basis.
+Additionally, under the Code, institutional investors are expected to disclose voting records, including reasons for their voting decisions, for each investee company on an individual agenda item basis.